alimanfoo/alimanfoo.github.io/about.md

 </div>

-I'm currently the malaria vector product lead at the [Wellcome Sanger Institute](https://www.sanger.ac.uk/).
+I'm currently the malaria vector surveillance lead at the [Wellcome Sanger Institute](https://www.sanger.ac.uk/)'s Genomic Surveillance Unit.
 My role involves the design and implementation of genomic surveillance systems to monitor and track changes in populations of the mosquitoes that transmit malaria in Africa.